Publishing files

 • If you change the default value, note that setting it too high could result in web server, SQL server, or BCP/file server issues.
 In addition, other jobs in Relativity that use worker threads may see a performance decrease, such discovery or imaging.
 If you set it too low, publish speeds may be lower than expected.

-• You can't allocate more jobs per workspace than what is allowed per SQL server.
+• You cannot allocate more jobs per workspace than what is allowed per SQL server.

 • ProcessingMaxPublishSubJobCountPerWorkspace- the maximum number of publish jobs per workspace that may be worked on in parallel.

 • The default value is 7.
-Leaving this setting at its default value will result in increased throughput.
+Leaving this setting at its default value results in increased throughput.

 • This updates on a 30-second interval.